EgbieAndersonUku1/myBlog/README.md

  tests is not worth writing.

- Installing
+ Installing and running
  --------------------------------------------------------------------------------

- 1) To run the blog either create a virtual environment on your computer.
+ 1) To run the blog you can either create a virtual environment on your computer or not.
 Note this is optional.

        To create a virtual environment on **Linux** go to folder you like to create the virtual environment in and run the command:  **virtualenv 'type what name you like to call your virtual environment here without quotes' -p python3**